jankeesvw/evohome-to-influxdb/README.md

 ## Evohome Application ID

-Unsure where and how to register for an API access for HoneyWell Totatal hoem connect.
+Unsure where and how to register for an API access for Honeywell Home | Total Connect Comfort.
 However using the following ID found online works combined with user email and password used to access https://international.mytotalconnectcomfort.com.

 APP_ID = 91db1612-73fd-4500-91b2-e63b069b185c